OpenStatusPage/OpenStatusPage/README.md

 # Quickstart
 Either run the `docker` command below direclty or use `docker-compose` to set up a container.
 Then navigate to [http://localhost:8181](http://localhost:8181) and you should see the default status page after a moment.
-You can log into the dashboard by clicking the link on the bottom left of the page or by going here [http://localhost:8181/dashboard](http://localhost:8181/dashboard)
+You can log into the dashboard by using the link on the bottom left of the page or by clicking [here](http://localhost:8181/dashboard).

 Docker
 ```